korhanertancakmak/SPRING-BOOT/08-spring-boot-spring-mvc-security/README.md

     // Get the user from the service
     User user = userService.findById(userId);

+    // Fetch all roles to populate the dropdown or checkboxes List<Role> allRoles = roleRepository.findAll();

-    // Set user in the model to pre-populate the form theModel.addAttribute("user", user);
+    // Set user and roles in the model to pre-populate the form theModel.addAttribute("User", user);
+    theModel.addAttribute("roles", allRoles);

     // Send over to our form
     return "/users/updateUser";